-In Re Stephen Carle Thomas and Defence Force Retirement and Death Benefits Authority [1987] AATA at 31 Davies J opined:
+In Re Stephen Carle Thomas and Defence Force Retirement and Death Benefits Authority [1987] AATA at 31 Davies J provides a discussion on the range of employment open to a member and importantly recognises that skills are transferable across industries:

 The range of employment that would be available to him, apart from his impairment, is wide indeed...
-Mr Thomson has the ability to undertake almost any task that does not require particular technical skills or substantial experience...His experience would not limit him to being a sales assistant, a stores assistant, a credit officer or clerk, an upholsterer or a crewman of small ships.
+Mr Thomas has the ability to undertake almost any task that does not require particular technical skills or substantial experience...His experience would not limit him to being a sales assistant, a stores assistant, a credit officer or clerk, an upholsterer or a crewman of small ships.